Chathura-Rathnayake/Alternative-to-Malloc-and-Free-in-C-language/README.md

 # Alternative-to-Malloc-and-Free-in-C-language

-An alteranative way to do the dynamic memory allocation and memory releasing using C language
+An alternative way to do the dynamic memory allocation and memory releasing using C language